zcabuma/Movie-Team4/README.md

 3. run the command: docker-compose up -d. this will start the docker containers.
 4. go to localhost:4000 to access our webpage. you will find out application will load.
 If you see SQL error messages wait a bit,  SQL is still loading.
 After 5 minutes click refresh
+5. use docker-compose down to shut down the containers

 Sites used: <br>